stephanzlatarev/norman/notes.md

 ============= MILESTONE 1 - Upgrade skills to work with memory

-- improve skill to build pylons to work on 2nd, 3rd nexus - build pylons relative to RESOURCES+NEXUS

-- add skill to build gateway
-- add skill to train zealot

-- add skill to scout with zealots
+- add skill to scout with zealots.
+Send one zealot to each resource cluster
 - add skill to attack with army

-- add skill to defend nexus with probes when facing worker rush
+- add skill to defend nexus with probes when facing worker rush.
+Probes will attack only if an enemy unit attacks their nexus or them.
+Always attack with two probes against one enemy unit

 fix:
   - chronoboost doesn't work the second time.
 Check if command is properly queued
   - pylon location is changed during command.
 Check if command is properly queued.
 Check why issue more than one command.
   - probe building pylon doesn't always go back to harvesting.
 Check why
+  - "build probe" skill sets "game/minerals" to nexuses

 check list:
   - probes are built when enough free psi and when there are less than 16 per nexus. probes cannot be more than 16 x 4 = 64